Jane-byte-der/diploma-AI-security-/README.md

 ## 📌 About

+**Institute of Information Sciences**
+**Department of International Information Security**
+**Programme: 10.03.01 — Information Security**

-This repository was created as part of the final qualification work at Moscow State Linguistic University (MSLU), 2026.
+This repository was created as part of the Bachelor's thesis on
+*"Development of Methodological Recommendations for the Integration of Artificial Intelligence Technologies into an Information Security Management System"*
+(Moscow State Linguistic University, 2026).

 **Author:** Evgeniia Vorobeva